ajberkley/cl-binary-store/README.md

 - [ ] detect class and structure change on restore (just on the struct-info restore)
 - [ ] support store/restore from raw memory (mmap, sap, etc)
 - [ ] very large object storage without copying
-- [ ] Parallel store and restore
 - [ ] Reduced copying if using a sap backend?
+- [ ] Parallel store and restore ... restore is easy but store is near impossible
 - [ ] Separate EQ and EQL reference tables.
 Support no reference table as an option for speed.
 - [ ] Provide non-sbcl specific serializers
-- [ ] Address slow compilation (a bit too much inlining --- remove most of it based on testing without reference table.
 - [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string... babel is faster)